Naloxone: Children

 Naloxone can be used on infants who were exposed to intrauterine opiates administered to mothers during delivery.
 However, there is insufficient evidence for the use of naloxone to lower cardiorespiratory and neurological depression in these infants.
 Infants exposed to high concentrations of opiates during pregnancy may have CNS damage in the setting of perinatal asphyxia.
 Naloxone has been studied to improve outcomes in this population, however the evidence is currently weak.

 Intravenous, intramuscular, or subcutaneous administration of naloxone can be given to children and neonates to reverse opiate effects.
 The American Academy of Pediatrics recommends only intravenous administration as the other two forms can cause unpredictable absorption.
 After a dose is given, the child should be monitored for at least 24 hours.
 For children with low blood pressure due to septic shock, naloxone safety and effectiveness are not established.

 Geriatric use

 For patients 65 years and older, it is unclear if there is a difference in response.
-However, older people often have decreased liver and kidney function that may lead to an increased level of naloxone in their body.
+However, older people often have decreased liver and kidney function which may lead to an increased level of naloxone in their body.